 - Brush with garlic butter after baking.

-Tips for the Best Homemade Bread
+Tips for the Best Beginner Bread Recipe

 - Use fresh yeast – Old yeast won’t rise properly and can result in dense bread.